kees1948/UniFLEX/Hardware/CPU09MM3/README.md

 state also provide access to the 74HC590 counter, the taskmap select match, the k_u_map (kernel/user map) select and the downcount of the 74HC193.

-The first thing the code in UniBUG does is, decrementing the 74HC193 counter by one, un-doing the reset vector fetch.
+The first thing the code in UniBUG does is, loading the stackpointer with the top of the DATBOX.
+This is guaranteed to contain RAM.
+Next, decrementing the 74HC193 counter by one, un-doing the reset vector fetch.
 Next it resets U18A, which disables the taskmap select latch U17 and because of the RA2 pull-down, map 0 is active.
 When U18A is reset it also enables access to the DATBOX.
 So now UniBUG code loads the DATBOX locations for task 0 with $FE/$FF so that the task 0 map now has